PrathameshPC77/session_authentication/README.md

 Usage

  `Register:` Go to /register/ to create a new account.

  `Login:` Go to /login/ to log in to your account.

  `Logout:` Click on the logout link to end your session.

 License

    This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contributing

    Feel free to open issues or submit pull requests for improvements.

-Acknowledgments

-    Django Documentation
-    Django Session Authentication

 Contact

    For any questions or issues, please contact at prathu3322@gmail.com.